Looking at the best engineering schools? Enroll in our college application boot camp to get the help you need.

 - Caltech’s curriculum tends to be more theoretically driven, meaning students are encouraged to think abstractly and explore questions/theories even if there is not an immediate or obvious application involved.

-This freedom of allows students to think outside the box, take more research risks – and push the boundaries of science.
+This freedom allows students to think outside the box, take more research risks – and push the boundaries of science.

 Upside: Along with the many other internship and employment opportunities for students, Caltech is also located near NASA’s Jet Propulsion Laboratory (JPL), which was founded by Caltech faculty.